sebastienme/nhl-survivor/README.md

 ## Features

 -It transforms texts into images and colors
--It provided statistics based on results and picks by poolers
+-It provides statistics based on results and picks by poolers

 ## Installation